stakefish/stakefish-ui-legacy/docs/getting-started.md

 ## Usage with Typescript

-The library can be used with Typescript and all the type definitions are available in the same package.
+The library is written in TypeScript with complete type definitions that are available in the same package as the components.

-The naming convention is `ComponentNameProps`.
+The naming convention is `ComponentName` suffixed by `Props`.
+For example the type name of `Typography` will be named `TypographyProps`.

 ```tsx
 // CustomTypography.tsx